seedaholic.com

 Echinacea can be broken down into three different species:

-E. purpurea, E. pallida, and E. angustifolia.
-Purpurea is considered more ornamental.
+E. purpurea, E. pallida, and E. angustifolia. purpurea is considered more ornamental.
 Each variety is used to boost the immune system and ward off infections.
 They have been studied and proven effective against bronchitis, coughs, cold, flu, fever, infections, and sore throat.

 Until the late 1930s, Echinacea angustifolia was the only species used in medical practice, until in 1939, Echinacea purpurea was introduced.
 E. angustifolia is now rarer than E. purpurea.